 - Prepare a 15-minute yoga and/or meditation sequence that subtly reflects one type of yoga (raja, karma, bhakti, jnana, hatha, mantra).
 You’ll lead the YTT group through the sequence this week.

 - Reflect on Wheel of Yoga questions in Google Classroom.
-Please post and respond at least once to each question.

 Complete Wheel of Yoga Feedback Form (quiz)